nss-data-science-cohort-5/r_solo/README.md

 6. Which district has the highest dropout rate?

-7. Within the Mid Cumberland region, which region has the highest ACT composite?
+7. Within the Mid Cumberland region, which district has the highest ACT composite?

 8. Create a histogram showing the distribution of graduation rates.
 What can you say about this distribution?